Monocular Depth Estimation

 How It Works

-Finally, using the camera's intrinsic parameters (focal length and optical center), this 2.5D depth map is projected into 3D space, creating a point cloud that the AGV uses for path planning and collision avoidance—all from a single, low-cost sensor.
+Finally, the camera's intrinsics (focal length, optical center) project this 2.5D map into full 3D, generating a point cloud your AGV uses for planning and avoidance—all from one cheap sensor.

 Real-World Applications